THE TANANA VALLEY WATERSHED CAN HAVE A HEALTHY FUTURE

 Did you know...

-The Chena River is the second largest contributor to juvenile Chinook (King) salmon in the Yukon River Drainage?
+Is the Chena River the second largest contributor to juvenile Chinook (King) salmon in the Yukon River Drainage?
 That means that thousands of Chinook return to Interior Alaska to spawn.
 And those baby salmon live in the Chena River for up to 2 years before returning to the Ocean.
-Learn more on how to be salmon friendly neighbors in our new book!
+Learn more about how to be salmon-friendly neighbors in our new book!

 Click HERE to download "Living Alongside Salmon Homes".